The Guide to Web Application Architecture

 Server-side implementation approaches

-Even though the basic structure of a web architecture design is consistent, the approaches that developers use to build and connect these layers differ.
+Even though the basic structure of a web architecture design is consistent, developers’ approaches to building and connecting these layers differ.
 These methods are what we call architectures.
 Let’s take a look at the most common approaches to building a web app and tying all the page components together.

 Monolithic architecture